O'Kennedy: History

 To add to the confusion, there are the Kennedys of nine-county Ulster in the north of Ireland.
 The Kennedys who settled in Ulster are mostly of Scottish origin from the territories of Galloway and Ayr just across the Irish Sea 20 mi away.
 Many Scottish Kennedys were planters in Ulster, and many Scots went south to Dublin and mingled with the Irish clan.

 In the aftermath of the Black Death, there was a Gaelic resurgence in Ireland as the plague more heavily hit the Normans in the urbanised areas.
 The main rivals of the O'Kennedys were the Norman-descended Butlers who were Earls of Ormond (a title of the Lordship of Ireland).
 The two families signed a peace treaty in 1336, followed by another in 1347.
-The latter was broke when the O'Kennedys, with their Irish allies, the O'Briens and O'Carrolls, attacked and burned Nenagh.
+The latter was broken when the O'Kennedys, with their Irish allies, the O'Briens and O'Carrolls, attacked and burned Nenagh.
 The O'Kennedys were able to use the Butler–FitzGerald dispute to attack the Butlers whenever they were overstretched by attacks from the Earl of Desmond.
 The O'Kennedys and their native Irish allies were able to drive the Butler dynasty out from Nenagh Castle in 1391 and set themselves up there (these Butlers moved out to Kilkenny Castle).

+In 2011, Australian author and historian Brian Patrick Kennedy organised the first Kennedy clan gathering in Rearcross, Co.
+Tipperary.
+This gathering was to become an annual event, and in July 2015, the Irish Kennedy Heritage Group was formally inaugurated.
+Rody Kennedy was elected as Chief of the Kennedy clan, whilst Brian Patrick Kennedy was appointed as seanchai, or historian.
+In 2016, a Kennedy family display was opened in the Heritage Centre at Nenagh.
+Chief Rody Kennedy died on 16 November 2022.
+The Kennedys continue to organise events in Tipperary on an annual basis, with the last meeting being held in July 2024.